JohnRankin5/DOPS_Lab_Survey_Processor/README.md

 ## CSV expectations

+- This would be the unedited CSV file direclty from Quartics
 - Row **0**: column headers (actual names used in processing).
 - Rows **0–1**: treated as metadata → dropped before scoring.
 - Column names in `sections` of the master key must match the CSV headers (case-insensitive match is applied after lowercasing).